lxstig/7zkpxc/README.md

 # 4. Extract
 7zkpxc x secrets.7z

+# 5. Rename or move an archive (updates the file AND the KeePassXC entry)
+7zkpxc rename secrets.7z ~/backup/secrets-2026.7z

-# 5. Remove the KeePassXC entry when you no longer need the archive
+# 6. Remove the KeePassXC entry when you no longer need the archive
 7zkpxc d secrets.7z
 ```